auth0/docs/articles/server-apis/aspnet-core-webapi/03-authentication-hs256.md

 ## 7. Testing your API in Postman

-During development you may want to test your API with Postman.
+During development, you may want to test your API with Postman.
 If you make a request to the `/ping/secure` endpoint you will notice that the API returns an HTTP status code 401 (Unauthorized):

 ![Unauthorized request in Postman](/media/articles/server-apis/aspnet-core-webapi/postman-not-authorized.png)